 Skip to content

-Young child picking up plastic bag
+Young child picking up a plastic bag and dropping it into a recycling bin.

 10,000 changes helping Canadians tackle the plastics problem